JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 If you need it to survive between read actions, use `WebSymbol.createPointer()` to create a symbol pointer.
 If the symbol is still valid, dereferencing the pointer will return a new instance of the symbol.

-The property `namespace` describes which language or concept the symbol belongs to, and `kind` describes which group of symbols within that particular language or concept it belongs to.
+The property `namespace` describes which language or concept (not tied to a particular language) the symbol belongs to, and `kind` describes which group of symbols within that particular language or concept it belongs to.
-E.g. a CSS property would have: `namespace == "CSS"` and `kind == "properties"`, a Java class would have:
+Examples:
-`namespace == "Java"` and `kind == "classes"`.
+- a CSS property: `namespace: CSS`, `kind: properties`
-The namespace can also represent a concept, which is not tied to a particular language.
+- a Java class: `namespace: Java`, `kind: classes`
-For instance a plugin extension could be represented with `namespace == "ij-plugin"` and `kind == "extensions"`.
+- a plugin extension: `namespace: ij-plugin`, `kind: extensions`

-A Web Symbol can originate from source code analysis or it can be a symbol statically defined through Web Types (JSON) or some other, custom format (see [](websymbols_static_symbols.md)).
+A Web Symbol can originate from source code analysis, or it can be a symbol statically defined through Web Types (JSON) or some other, custom format (see [](websymbols_static_symbols.md)).
 In both cases such a symbol can have some `source` defined.
 Each symbol is treated by the framework the same, regardless of their origin.